 ;

 The average heat pump installation costs $5,800–$10,000 in 2026 for a 3-ton ducted air-source system, including equipment and professional labor.
-After the $2,000 federal tax credit, your net cost drops to $3,800–$8,000.
+(Note: the federal Section 25C credit — which covered up to $2,000 for qualifying heat pumps — expired for property placed in service after Dec 31, 2025 under the OBBBA; state and utility rebates plus IRA HEAR / HOMES remain the active 2026 federal pathways.)
 A single-zone mini split runs $2,700–$5,800 installed, while a ground-source (geothermal) system costs $18,000–$35,000 before incentives.
+Geothermal's 30% federal credit (Section 25D) also expired for installs after Dec 31, 2025.

 These numbers represent national averages from contractor pricing surveys in January 2026.
 Your actual cost depends on system type, capacity, brand, installation complexity, your region, and whether you need electrical upgrades or new ductwork.